 Time and time again people ask: “What determines the value of a diamond?”

+For instance, the value of a diamond is determined by the 4Cs of diamond grading.
 Diamonds are a miracle of time.
-No two are exactly alike.
+Furthermore, no two are exactly alike.
 GIA developed an agreed-upon standard to judge diamonds.
-The Gemological Institute of America (G.I.A.), created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut and Carat Weight.
+The Gemological Institute of America (G.I.A.), created the first, and now globally accepted standard for describing diamonds: Color, Clarity, Cut, and Carat Weight.
 As a result, the 4C’s of diamond quality is the most widely accepted method of determining the quality of a diamond, anywhere in the world.

-As a result, the creation of the 4C’s meant two very important things: 1) Diamond quality could be communicated in a universal language.
+As a result, the creation of the 4C’s means two very important things: 1) Diamond quality could be communicated in a universal language.
 2) Diamond customers could now know exactly what they were about to purchase.
 Having said that, seek out advice from a professional jeweler.
 A local jeweler will have your best interest in mind.
-It is to his advantage to properly educate you the customer about diamonds and other gemstones.
+It is to the jewelers’ advantage to properly educate the customer about diamonds and other gemstones.

 I am always here for additional questions.
 Feel free to contact me at info@VillarrealJewelers.com.
 Or call as well – 512–231–8502.